-Burns, 52, retired after a 20-year military career as a Navy intelligence communications officer with posts around the world from Japan to the Persian Gulf, and then transitioned to business development positions for large defense contractors in Washington, D.C.
+Burns retired after a 20-year military career as a Navy intelligence communications officer with posts around the world from Japan to the Persian Gulf, then in her mid-50s transitioned to business development positions for large defense contractors in Washington, DC.
 But she was ready for something new.

-After celebrating her 50th birthday and finalizing her divorce, she wasn’t sure precisely what her next career move would be, or could be.
-Her daughter had graduated from college and was no longer living at home, and for the first time in more than two decades, Burns found herself with no dependents and a sudden freedom to do what she wanted to do.
+After finalizing her divorce, she wasn’t sure precisely what her next career move would be, or could be.
+Her daughter had graduated from college and was no longer living at home, and for the first time in more than 2 decades, Burns found herself with no dependents and a sudden freedom to do what she wanted to do.

 “I had a real need to do something different and to find myself,” says Burns.
 “I was making a good living that was very hard to walk away from, but it was draining my soul, rather than feeding my soul.”

 After some soul-searching, she came to the conclusion that Cleveland was where she wanted to spend the next chapter of her life.
 “No matter where I happened to be around the world, Cleveland always felt like home,” says Burns.

 Once she made that decision, everything else began to fall into place.
 “I was always the breadwinner in the family, and now I had a chance with a blank sheet of paper to do something I had always dreamed of: starting my own business.
 I just needed to figure out what that would be.”